 - Preheat oven to 325 degrees.
 Prepare loaf pan with non-stick baking spray then add parchment paper with flaps to the side to easily remove loaf once baked.

 - In a medium sized bowl, whisk together flour, ground cinnamon, salt, baking powder, and baking soda.

-- In the bowl of your mixer, beat egg and egg yolk on high speed then add in granulated sugar and beat for 4 minutes.
+- In the bowl of your mixer fitted with a whisk attachment, beat egg and egg yolk on high speed then add in granulated sugar and beat for 4 minutes.

 - Next slow down mixer to slow speed and add flour mixture then vegetable oil and grated zucchini.
 Mix until combined.
 The batter is super thick but this is ok.

 - Add batter to loaf pan and bake for 40-50 minutes or until toothpick inserted into center of loaf comes out clean.

 - Cool for 10 minutes then remove from pan.
 Cool completely and serve.